dtinth/transcribe/README.md

 # transcriber

 CLI tool for macOS that uses SFSpeechRecognizer to transcribe speech.
 The recognition result will be written to the standard output as JSON string.
-The data should be sent to the standard input as **raw PCM, 16-bit signed integer, 16 kHz, mono**.
+The input data should be sent to the standard input as **raw PCM, 16-bit signed integer, 16 kHz, mono**.

 ![Example screenshot](example.png)